Psykotikism/Mutant_Tanks/README.md

-sm_st_drunk - View information about the Drunk ability. sm_st_electric - View information about the Electric ability. sm_st_enforce - View information about the Enforce ability. sm_st_fire - View information about the Fire ability. sm_st_flash - View information about the Flash ability. sm_st_fling - View information about the Fling ability. sm_st_fragile - View information about the Fragile ability. sm_st_ghost - View information about the Ghost ability.
+sm_st_drunk - View information about the Drunk ability. sm_st_electric - View information about the Electric ability. sm_st_enforce - View information about the Enforce ability. sm_st_fast - View information about the Fast ability. sm_st_fire - View information about the Fire ability. sm_st_fling - View information about the Fling ability. sm_st_fragile - View information about the Fragile ability. sm_st_ghost - View information about the Ghost ability.